How the Simple Pump System works

 The SimplePUMP is a positive displacement progressive lift pump…sometimes referred to as a “sucker rod” pump.
 A chain of lift rods, inside the drop pipes, provide the mechanical connection between the energy input at the surface (hand-operated or motor) and the part that does the lifting at the bottom (the piston in the pump cylinder).

-We’ll describe the action for hand operation — The lever arm (handle) is lifted up, pushing the rods and piston down.
+The handle is lifted up, pushing the rods and piston down.
 The lower ball valve in the cylinder seals with the pressure.
 The upper seal in the piston lifts and water flows to above the piston.
-(See right.)
+(See left.)